 14 IFN was a teacher and he was a lovely guy.
 He might have had something to do with 15 16 the shooting range at the school too, but I'm not sure 17 about that.
-IFN could be a bit of a snob, but he was also a desperately kind man, devoted teacher and I think 18 19 a very good teacher.
-I don't have any knowledge of how 20 he disciplined children at the school.
+IFN could be a bit of a snob, but he was also a desperately kind man, devoted teacher and I think 18 a very good teacher.
+I don't have any knowledge of how 19 20 he disciplined children at the school.
 I think his 21 words would have been enough because of the way he would 22 talk to the children, like they were very small adults.
-23 Leaving the school.
+Leaving the school.
+23 was my intention to retire.